nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 - **Machine Learning**: Random Forest Regressor for sales prediction

 ## Power BI Dashboard
-An interactive Power BI dashboard was developed to provide a visual and intuitive understanding of supply chain performance.The dashboard enables stakeholders to quickly identify inefficiencies, compare performance across dimensions, and make informed operational decisions.Developed 12+ KPIs and designed a multi-page interactive dashboard (5 modules) covering Overview, Inventory, Logistics,Manufacturing, and Supplier performance  with slicers and filters, helping stakeholders drill down by region, product category, and transportation modes.
+- An interactive Power BI dashboard was developed to provide a visual and intuitive understanding of supply chain performance.
+- The dashboard enables stakeholders to quickly identify inefficiencies, compare performance across dimensions, and make informed operational decisions.
+- Developed 12+ KPIs and designed a multi-page interactive dashboard (5 modules) covering Overview, Inventory, Logistics,Manufacturing, and Supplier performance  with slicers and filters, helping stakeholders drill down by region, product category, and transportation modes.

 ## Conclusion
 This project demonstrates how data analytics can be leveraged to gain end-to-end visibility into supply chain operations.
 By combining data cleaning, feature engineering, visualization, and predictive modeling, the analysis highlights key inefficiencies and optimization opportunities.